jubich/recipes/docs/basics/waveplot.rst

 Running Waveplot
 ================

-Now, you have to decide, what kind of charge distributions, wavefunctions etc. to plot.
+Now, you have to decide, what kind of charge distributions, wavefunctions, etc. to plot.
 In the current example, we will plot the total charge distribution of the water molecule, the charge distribution (wavefunction squared) for the highest occupied molecular orbital (HOMO), the wave function for the HOMO, and